thindil/steamsky/bin/doc/MODDING.md

 ### Adding new items types
 - To add new item type, just append it name to ItemsTypes entry.
 - Each new ammunition type must starts with `Ammo` (example: *Ammo150*).
+- Ammunition for harpoon guns must be named `Harpoon`.

 ## Repair tools type
 To change which item type is used for repair/upgrading tools, open file